-There are perhaps a dozen developed hot springs in the Arenal/La Fortuna region, but be aware that not all are entirely natural.
+There are perhaps a dozen developed hot springs around the Arenal Volcano National Park in the La Fortuna region, but be aware that not all are entirely natural.
 If you ask, owners might admit to drilling for water, and/or using tricks like “thermal transfer” (read: heating regular water) to keep temperatures as high as Arenal’s older, more established thermal spas built close to the source.
 Or not.
 It’s really buyer beware, but either way you’ll enjoy a fine soak.

 Backpackers may be offered a guided trip to the free hot springs (actually runoff from Tabacon), but be aware that petty thieves patrol the area; leave nothing unattended.
 A better bet for budget travelers might be hot springs hotels in less-visited regions, geared to Tico tourists.

 For instance, Volcan Miravalles, just north of Arenal, has dozens of springs, most still simple pools that owners charge a few dollars to visit.
 Two have been developed into full service hotel-spas: Yoko Termales has hotter water, grassy lawns and romantic little cabins, while wonderful Termomania has tiny cabins, a pleasant spa and lots of kid-friendly cascading pools.
 Just southeast of Arenal, near Ciudad Quesada, you’ll find pleasantly forested, family-run Termales del Bosque and Recreo Verde, both offering natural thermal springs and inexpensive lodging.